The History of French Melody in 10 Lesser Known Composers

 Ernest Chausson (1855 - 1899)

-He was a keen admirer of the work of Wagner.
-Chausson enjoyed great financial security, as he was part of the Parisian bourgeoisie.
+A keen admirer of the work of Wagner.
+Ernest Chausson was part of the Parisian bourgeoisie, thus enjoying great financial security, a rare occurence for a composer!

 Dans la forêt du charme et de l'enchantement by Ernest Chausson, set to a poem by Jean Moréas.